MEET OUR CREW

 Get in touch: brettmuchow@gmail.com

-Tig Hartson (they/them) is the Dairy Operations Creative Lead at Verdant Hollow Farms, joining the team in 2022.
+Tig Hartson (they/them) is the Dairy Operations Manager at Verdant Hollow Farms, joining the team in 2021.
 As a goatherd and grazier, Tig works alongside their hooved companions to restore soil health, steward ecosystems, and build resilient land and animals in a changing climate.
 They aim to make cheese in time with the seasons, crafting curds that let the flavors of a thriving pasture take the lead.

-In addition to wrangling goats and slinging cheese at Verdant Hollow, Tig is a PhD candidate in sociology at the University of Notre Dame, a collaborator at Come and See Farm, and a steering committee member with the Queer Farmer Network.
+In addition to wrangling goats and slinging cheese at Verdant Hollow, Tig is a collaborator at Come and See Farm, where they rotationally graze a small flerd of goats & sheep and host community gatherings centered on sharing skills & food.
 Through their work on and off the farm, Tig's hope is to create collaborative spaces for learning, storytelling, and community-building with an eye toward shaping more resilient food systems and tending multispecies relationships.

-When they're not thinking about goats or cheese or grazing, you can usually find Tig with their hands in the dirt, their nose in a book, their fingers tangled in yarn, or their brain scheming up a new project.
+When they're not thinking about goats or cheese or grazing, you can usually find Tig with their hands in a bark-tanned hide, their nose in a book, their fingers tangled in yarn, or their brain scheming up a new project.